forcedotcom/sfdx-core/README.md

 # Related Docs and Repositories

-- @forcedotcom/cli-packages - Base Salesforce CLI command
+- @forcedotcom/cli-packages - Contains the base Salesforce CLI command, `SfdxCommand`.
-- @forcedotcom/sfdx-plugin-generate - The generator plug-in for building plug-ins for Salesforce CLI
+- @forcedotcom/sfdx-plugin-generate - The generator plug-in for building plug-ins for Salesforce CLI.

 # Using TestSetup

 The Salesforce DX Core Library provides a unit testing utility to help with mocking and sand-boxing core components.
 This feature allows unit tests to execute without needing to make API calls to salesforce.com.

-### Mocking AuthInfo
+## Mocking AuthInfo

 Here you can mock authorization for a Salesforce scratch org.